RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 ## After Receiving an RAC Research Stipend

-2024 stipend recipients will have from April 1, 2024 through June 30, 2025 to complete their research.
+2025 stipend recipients will have from April 2025 through June 2026 to complete their research.

 All stipend recipients are required to submit a report on the research conducted at the RAC within two months of completing their visit.
-View the full library of published RAC Research Reports in our [online library](https://rockarch.issuelab.org).
+View the full library of published RAC Research Reports [here](https://rockarch.issuelab.org).

 To be reimbursed for travel and accommodation expenses, stipend recipients must provide receipts following completion of the research visit.
 Digital versions of receipts are accepted.